prithiviraajj-r/Elite-placement-training/README.md

 # Elite Placement Training

-This repository contains Elite Placement Training materials.
+This repository contains materials used for Elite Placement Training.

 ## Contents
-- Training PDF files
+- Placement training PDF files
-- Practice materials
+- Study resources

+## Usage
+You can view or download the files to prepare for placement training.

 ## Author
 Prithiviraajj R